Bipolar I Disorder

 Depakote: This antiseizure medication also works to level out moods.
 It has a more rapid onset of action, often making it more effective for an acute episode of mania than lithium.
 It is also often used "off label" for prevention of new episodes.
 Only mood stabilizers that can be used with the loading dose method -- beginning at a very high dose -- allow the possibility of significant improvement in mood as early as four to five days.

 For severe manic episodes, traditional antipsychotics (such as Haldol or Thorazine) as well as newer antipsychotic drugs -- also called atypical antipsychotics -- may be necessary.
 Abilify, Risperdal, Saphris, Seroquel, Geodon, and Zyprexa are often used, and many other drugs are available.
+The antipsychotic Latuda is approved for use -- either alone or with lithium or Depakote -- in cases of bipolar I depression.
 Antipsychotic medicines are also sometimes used for preventive treatment.

 This class of drugs includes Xanax, Ativan, and Valium and is commonly referred to as tranquilizers.
 They are sometimes used for short-term control of acute symptoms associated with mania such as agitation or insomnia, but they do not treat core mood symptoms such as euphoria or depression.